EternityForest/KaithemAutomation/help.md

 #### Kaithem.misc.uptime()

-Returns uptime in seconds of the kaithem server(not of the machine itself)
+Returns uptime in seconds of the kaithem server(not of the machine itself).
+Deprecated in favor of kaithem.time.uptime.

 #### kaithem.misc.version()